DonP1r3lly/Anti-Keylogger-Python/README.md

 # 4. Master V 1.0
 Soon...
 - Design for WINDOWS 11 but can be modified for Linux with some changes.
-- Improved detection and threading to (ALL PROCESESS)
+- Improved detection and threading to (ALL PROCESSES)
 - Improved Database .Json (structure)
 - Includes API for online verification
 - Detection of active processes, files, directories, and more.